Team-NiMO/NiMo-Perception_v2/README.md

     - num_frames: The number of frames inference was run on
     - width: The width of the closest stalk (m)

+## Visualization

+In the [configuration file](/config/default.yaml), there is an argument called `visualize`.
+This argument determines whether to publish visualization markers to RViz.
+There are two types of visualization markers published

+`stalk_line` - A green line describing the detected stalk

+`grasp_point` - A pink sphere describing the selected grasp point on the stalk

+[RVIZ IMAGE]

+There is also an argument in the [configuration file](/config/default.yaml) called `save_images`.
+This saves the image captured with the masks from the model with the feature points overlayed on top to the folder [outupt](/output).

+[VISUALIZATION IMAGE]

+If this folder is not already created, you may have to create it for images to save.

 ## Other
 ### Camera calibration
 If the camera needs to be calibrated, refer to [calibration.md](docs/calibration.md)